cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 ## Advanced Usage

 ### Advanced File Name Extraction
 Cake File objects allow callers to clone its associated file name into three different forms.
-It is important to understand how CakeIO classifies file names before we examine the clone interfaces.
+It is important to understand how Cake IO classifies file names before we examine the clone interfaces.

 #### File Name Types
-**CakeIO** classifies file names into three different categories.
+**Cake IO** classifies file names into three different categories.

 Using the file name `info.cdr.txt` as an example, we can view the file name according to three different categories: